wp-plugins/relevanssi/readme.txt

 "John" in this taxonomy, just use `?s=keyword&people=John` in the URL.
 You should be able to use an input field in the search form to do this, as well - just name the input field with the name of the taxonomy you want to use.

+It's also possible to do a dropdown for custom taxonomies, using the same function.
+Just adjust the arguments like this:

+`wp_dropdown_categories(array('show_option_all' => 'All people', 'name' => 'people', 'taxonomy' => 'people'));`

+This would do a dropdown box for the "People" taxonomy.
+The 'name' must be the keyword used in the URL, while 'taxonomy' has the name of the taxonomy.

 = Automatic indexing =
 Relevanssi indexes changes in documents as soon as they happen.
 However, changes in shortcoded